Currently, TiDB Lightning can mainly be used in the following two scenarios:

 tidb-lightningcreates the skeleton of all tables from the data source.

-Each table is split into multiple continuous batches, so that data from a huge table (200 GB+) can be delivered incrementally.
+Each table is split into multiple continuous batches, so that data from a huge table (200 GB+) can be imported incrementally and concurrently.

 For each batch,

-tikv-importervia gRPC to create engine files to store KV pairs.
+tidb-lightningcreates an engine file to store KV pairs.

-tidb-lightningthen reads the data source in parallel, transforms each row into KV pairs according to the TiDB rules, and sends them to
+tidb-lightningthen reads the data source in parallel, transforms each row into KV pairs according to the TiDB rules, and writes these KV pairs into the local files for temporary storage.

 Once a complete engine file is written,